 - Drain accidentally comes out

-- Pain, swelling, or redness at the site
+- Increasing pain, swelling, or redness at the site

-- Use a lanyard or belt pouch to shower safely (ask your doctor if showering is allowed).
+- Use a lanyard or belt pouch to shower safely (confirm with your doctor first).

-- Keep a log of your drainage amounts and times (our app makes this easy and secure!).
+- Keep a log of drainage amounts and times (our app makes this simple and secure!).

 Caring for your JP drain may feel like a lot at first, but you’re not alone.
 With the right steps and support, you’ll become confident in no time.
 Always follow your healthcare provider’s instructions, and don’t hesitate to ask questions.